ChristofferHolmesland/movie-cast-generator/README.md

 # Tasks:
 ## Task 1.
 Suggested changes to the python algorithm:
-- [1] actor_relation.py writes to final.tsv several times.
+- [1] actor_relation.py writes to final.tsv several times.{Looking into it.
+Now that we are using actor_ranked.py (Read below [3]), I am thinking of using task 2 directly instead of this method}
 - [1] Make it possible to have between 1-3 actors.
+(DONE)
 - [2] Use max(similarity_score).
 I made this mistake on spark and compared to the other results, it looks better because the groups have a more varied combination of actors.
+(DONE)
 - [3] IO operations are slow.
 Instead of reading the same file several times, it should only happen once.
 The same is true for tensorflow.
+(DONE)
 - [3] Lists are slow because they are basically a copy of the data that can be found in the dataframe.
 We should at least avoid using list.append().
-Since we usually know the length of the data it should be possible to pre-allocate the memory.
+Since we usually know the length of the data it should be possible to pre-allocate the memory. {ummm, I am not sure if we can do that in actor_ranked.py.
+But we can do that in actor_relation.py and I shall look into it}
 - [3] *_actor.py files contain the same logic with different input/output.
 Would be better to have it as a function.
 That would also help with 3.
+(DONE) {Now there is actor_ranked.py that will replace primary,secondary,tertiary_actor.py}

 ## Task 2.
 Expand on algorithm by creating a graph with the relationship between actors.